gtank/niwl/README.md

 Any party that knows the `PublicKey` and the public `TaggingKey` of another party can encrypt and send messages to them, and the recipient party has no mechanism to certify the origin of these messages.

-Any applications built on top of Niwl need to provide an additional encryption layer that provides authenticity (e.g. a complete diffie-hellman key exchange involving pre=exchanged long term identity public keys).
+Any applications built on top of niwl need to provide an additional encryption layer that provides authenticity (e.g. a complete diffie-hellman key exchange involving pre=exchanged long term identity public keys).

 ### Notes on IP and other networking Metadata.